Coral UI

 Validation

 The package includes built-in validation to ensure component code is valid before transformation.
+Validation can be skipped for trusted input using the skipValidation option.

 Validation Checks